-For each of these, you need to monitor the database engine for slowdowns.
-For example, for AWS RDS Oracle performance, you can perform monitoring and tuning by looking at wait times, loads, hardware metrics, checking SQL statements, and more.
+You need to monitor the database engine for slowdowns for each of these.
+For example, for AWS RDS Oracle performance, you can monitor and tune by looking at wait times, loads, resource metrics, analyzing SQL queries, and more.

-Keeping track of these performance issues can make a big difference in how efficient your organization is and I highly recommend approaching the process of AWS RDS performance tuning with this in mind.
-Let’s take a look now at what performance tuning is and some to help you carry it out.
+Keeping track of these performance issues can make a big difference in how efficient your organization is, and I highly recommend approaching the AWS RDS performance tuning process with this in mind.
+Let’s look now at performance tuning and some advice to help you carry it out.

 Database performance tuning is the process of optimizing and improving performance, either to remedy current issues or in anticipation of expected issues.
-Part of the process involves regular and comprehensive monitoring of database performance metrics, so you know what you’re working with, and see where you want to get to.
+Part of the process involves regular and comprehensive monitoring of database performance metrics so you know what you’re working with and can see where you want to get to.

-When you’re approaching AWS RDS performance monitoring, there are several different metrics you could examine, and they can get a bit overwhelming.
-However, there are some core metrics you need to keep track of—without measuring these you won’t be able to tell if your database is healthy or not:
+When approaching AWS RDS performance monitoring, you could examine several metrics, which can get overwhelming.
+However, there are some core metrics you need to keep track of—without measuring these, you won’t be able to tell if your database is healthy or not:

-The first thing to look at is the availability of your database, whether there’s an outage or if your database is experiencing latency.
-This can also include monitoring for a general, slower trend downwards in terms of availability.
+The first thing to look at is the availability of your database.
+This could be to identify an outage, or simply to find out if your database is experiencing latency.
+This can also include monitoring for a general, slower trend downward in terms of availability.

 You should always monitor for errors, both system-related and human-based.
-Your database error log will be available in the RDS console or through whatever third-party tool you’re using, and these errors can show you any problems occurring inside the database.
-Human error is also a factor, and you should always be monitoring for configuration changes made mistakenly.
-If you change an element in your database schema or cluster, monitor the database to see whether it had any unintended consequences.
+Your database error log will be available in the RDS console or through whatever third-party tool you use.
+These errors can show you any problems occurring inside the database.
+Human error is also a factor; you should always monitor for mistaken configuration changes.
+If you change an element in your database schema or cluster, monitor the database to see whether it has any unintended consequences.

-The bigger your applications and databases get, the more likely they are to reach performance limits.
-You’ll need to be aware of how your IT infrastructure is scaling and allocate more resources as you grow.
-Monitoring and optimization can also help to ensure you get the most out of the resources you have.
+The bigger your applications and databases get, the more likely they will reach performance limits.
+You’ll need to know how your IT infrastructure scales and allocate more resources as you grow.
+Monitoring and optimization can also help ensure you get the most out of your resources.

 You also need to monitor RDS-specific metrics, including read/write rates.
-You can fix many of these issues with the use of indexes, caches, table locking, key constraints, and replicas.
-Keep tabs on system metrics including CPU, memory, and disk usage—their limits will be shown in the AWS console or in one of your tools.
+You can fix many of these issues using indexes, caches, table locking, key constraints, and replicas.
+Keep tabs on system metrics, including CPU, memory, and disk usage—their limits will be shown in the AWS console or in one of your tools.

 See what slow queries you have in your query log.
 You can find which statements are taking the most time and try to optimize around those issues.
 For example, if you have a statement executing a full table scan, you could improve this by adding an index.

-Last, look at your instance types and instance counts.
-If you have many small instances, you can start trying to switch to larger ones.
-However, you’ll still reach a point where you have the largest instances available, at a high cost.
-You can also review whether you need the instances you have, or if you can scale down.
+Lastly, look at your instance types and instance counts.
+If you have many small instances,start trying to switch to larger ones.
+However, you’ll still reach a point where you have the largest instances available, potentially at a high cost.
+You can also review whether you need the instances you have or if scaling down is possible.
 Scaling automatically based on need is a good way to manage instance size.
-In addition, consider adding read replicas and shards to manage the number of instances you have and keep tabs on how large your clusters are getting.
+Consider adding read replicas and shards to manage the number of instances you have and keep tabs on how large your clusters are getting.
 Larger clusters are complex and can add additional bottlenecks.

-You should monitor and optimize all of these metrics and issues to help the performance tuning process.
-By checking your system health metrics carefully you can plan for capacity changes or growth, and by keeping tabs on SQL queries and errors you can spot issues potentially causing performance problems.
-For example, if you have large database tables, you can apply indexes to speed up read/write queries or optimize other SQL queries by using SELECT fields rather than wildcards.
+You should monitor and optimize these metrics and issues to help the performance-tuning process.
+You can plan for capacity changes or growth by carefully checking your system health metrics.
+And by keeping tabs on SQL queries and errors, you can spot issues potentially causing performance problems.
+For example, if you have large database tables, you can apply indexes to speed up queries and only SELECT fields you need rather than using wildcards to select all.

-Finally, by managing your database instances themselves in size and number, you can ensure your database system doesn’t sprawl out of control and cost you in terms of money and performance.
+Finally, by managing your database instances in size and number, you can ensure your database system doesn’t sprawl out of control and cost you money and performance.

-One of the difficulties of monitoring performance is you need to collect and aggregate performance information from several different parts of your infrastructure.
-In a large enterprise, it’s simply impossible to perform this process manually, and you must use database performance monitoring tools to ensure you’re up to date.
+One of the difficulties of monitoring performance is collecting and aggregating performance information from several parts of your infrastructure.
+In a large enterprise, performing this process manually is impossible.
+You must use database performance monitoring tools to ensure you’re up to date.